neugram/ng/README.md

 	},
 }

-x[1,1] == 1.1 // all slicing variants return a frame, except this one
+x[1,1] == 1.1 // all slicing variants return a table, except this one
 ```